Play It Koi - Bare Root Plants Planting Instructions - Play It Koi

 Water Lotus Planting Instructions:

 Lotus flowers are a beautiful addition to any koi pond or water garden.
 While they are considered a hardier flower than many, certain conditions are necessary to grow them well.
-Lotus flowers are usually planted in the mid-spring and summer season.
+Lotus flowers are usually planted in the mid-spring and early summer season.
 Lotus flowers need certain conditions to grow well, and may not even bloom until the second summer.
 During the winter, you may leave your lotus in the pond, as long as the tubers (the roots) are protected from ice.

 Water hardness, the accumulation of minerals in the soil, can affect the growth of lotuses that are not grown in ponds.
 To prevent this, flush out the water in the soil by overfilling the pot.
 While unnecessary, it still may be beneficial to apply this process to pots submerged in a pond as well.
 Lotuses also require at least 3-4 weeks of temperatures above 80°F to start blooming.
 To speed up the process, you can place an aquatic water heater in the container for a month.
 In colder climates, it is important to protect the tubers from freezing during the winter.
 Koi fish have a habit of sometimes disturbing the soil, while goldfish don’t usually cause problems.
 If your koi are starting to interfere with your lotus pots, place some stones over the soil to prevent damage.